cicada-lang/inet/README.md

 - Disconnect and delete `(zero)-(add)`.
 - Reconnect newly exposed wires:
+  - `(add)-addend`
-  - `(add)-addend` -- push the corresponding wire to the stack.
+    - Push the corresponding wire to the stack.
+  - `result-(add)`
-  - `result-(add)` -- connect the corresponding wire with the wire on top of the stack.
+    - Connect the corresponding wire with the wire on top of the stack.

 The rule between `(add1)` and `(add)` as ASCII art: